Tenza/configurations/ArchLinux Installation/4 - Installations.md

 nano ~/.gnupg/gpg-agent.conf
   pinentry-program /usr/bin/pinentry-qt

+gpg-connect-agent reloadagent /bye
 gpg --full-gen-key
 </pre>

 ###### Blowfish with automatic unlock

-There isnt any additional configuration needed to create a wallet using Blowfish.
+To use Blowfish encryption, simply select the option on the wallet creation window, there isnt any additional configuration needed.
 The advantage that Blowfish has over `GnuPG` is the support it has from `kwallet-pam`, in order to allow automatic unlock at boot.

 KWallet will prompt for the password every first time a application that integrates with `kwallet` requires it.
 This can happen for example, at every startup, when the NetworkManager queries for the password of a wireless network.